Ed Vande Berg

-Edward John Vande Berg (born October 26, 1958) is an American former professional left-handed baseball pitcher.
+Edward John Vande Berg (born October 26, 1958) is an American former professional baseball pitcher who played seven seasons in Major League Baseball (MLB).

 Career

 Berg is an alumnus of Redlands High School and Arizona State University.

 Drafted by the Seattle Mariners in the 13th round of the 1980 Major League Baseball (MLB) draft, Vande Berg would make his MLB debut with the Mariners on April 7, 1982, and appear in his final MLB game on September 30, 1988.
+He was traded from the Mariners to the Los Angeles Dodgers for Steve Yeager on December 11, 1985.